zeynepersoy/GLOSSAQUA_dataset/README.md

 ## Data structure

-GLOSSSAQUA compiles a comprehensive collection of size spectrum parameters (i.e. slope, intercept and linearity) across aquatic ecosystems and trophic levels.
+GLOSSAQUA compiles a comprehensive collection of size spectrum parameters (i.e. slope, intercept and linearity) across aquatic ecosystems and trophic levels.
 Data were acquired from two different sources: a classic literature review and an online survey.

 To be included in the GLOSSAQUA dataset, all studies had to meet the following criteria: (1) to be field-based studies and hence, experimental (including in situ experiments) or theoretical studies were excluded; (2) to involve animal communities and hence, primary producers were excluded unless they were included as part of a food web (e.g., phytoplankton-zooplankton-fish); and (3) to be studies based on individual body size measurements without relying on mean or maximum body size per species.